econia-labs/econia-v5/doc/architecture-specification.md

 ### Error codes

-1. Error codes that are raised by multiple functions `SHALL` be wrapped with inline helper functions containing a single assert, so that the inline function can be failure tested, for ease of coverage.
+1. Error codes that are raised by multiple functions `SHALL` be wrapped with helper functions containing a single assert, so that the helper function can be failure tested alone, for ease of coverage testing.

 ### Events